pivotal/docs-tap/tap-gui/tap-gui-rbac/assigning-kubernetes-roles.hbs.md

 # Assigning roles and permissions on Kubernetes clusters

-This topic gives an overview of creating roles and permissions on Kubernetes clusters and assigning these roles to users.
+This topic gives you an overview of creating roles and permissions on Kubernetes clusters and assigning these roles to users.
 For more information, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the Kubernetes documentation.